RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./How-to-reverse-engineer-a-buffer-by-hand.md

 `Buffer <0a 0a 32 08 08 07 10 00 18 1a 20 00 0a 08 22 06 08 02 10 19 18 03 0a 09 22 07 08 02 10 a2 03 18 20 0a 09 22 07 08 02 10 8d 02 ...>`

 First you need to know whether the message is length delimited or not.
 If it is length delimited, the first byte(s) would specify the message's total length as a **varint**.
-Otherwise, which is the case for our buffer above, the message starts with the first field's **tag**.
+Otherwise the message starts with the first field's **tag** directly.

 ### How to decode a varint?
 Varints occupy 1 to 10 bytes (var = variable) to encode integer values.
 The most significant bit of each byte indicates whether more bytes are following (msb=1, | 0x80) or not (msb=0, & 0x7f).
 Most of the time the actual value isn't of importance when just reverse engineering a standard buffer.
 In these cases you can just skip all bytes with the msb set plus one.
 Otherwise you can calculate the value by taking the other 7 bits (all except the msb) and add each byte's value by shifting it by 0, 7, 14, 21 etc. first.
 In code: `var i = 0; while (buffer[pos] & 0x80) value |= (buffer[pos++] & 0x7f) << i++*7;`